 Mexico City to Oaxaca

-Say Hola to a trip that’s more than just tacos and tequila – prepare for una buena adventure into the heart and soul of Mexico.
-From Aztec to Zapotec, La Copita to pasita – this cultural cocktail blends the best of the country’s ruins, cuisines and natural wonders into an eight-day journey through colourful markets, Indigenous cultures and all the mezcal you can manage.
-From the fiery capital of Mexico City to the culinary paradise of Oaxaca, you’ll hang out in quirky bars in Puebla, explore the ancient ruins of Monte Alban and discover the vibrant art scene of Oaxaca.
-With a local leader who knows all the best secrets, you’re guaranteed to get a taste of Mexico’s magic at every turn.
+Say Hola to an adventure into the heart and soul of Mexico.
+From Aztec to Zapotec, this eight-day trip is a cultural cocktail, blending the best of the country’s ruins and natural wonders.
+Wander through colourful markets, learn the secrets of black pottery, try pasita in a local bar, explore the ancient ruins of Monte Alban and Teotihuacan and discover the vibrant art scene of Oaxaca.
+With a local leader who knows all the best spots, you’re guaranteed to get a taste of Mexico’s magic at every turn.

 8 days, from